Search for a new resonance decaying to a Higgs boson and a scalar boson in events with two b jets and two Z bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation and signal extraction strategy

 A comparison of the results obtained using these two evaluation methods shows that they are very similar, with the differences becoming negligible as the resonance mass increases.

-The comparisons between data and SM predictions in the four SRs of the \bbZZqq channel of \HH signals are shown in Fig.~\ref{fig:qq_SR}.
+The comparisons between data and SM predictions in the four SRs of the \bbZZqq channel of \HY signals are shown in Fig.~\ref{fig:qq_SR}.
 Figure~\ref{fig:vv_SR} shows the corresponding comparison in the two SRs of the \bbZZvv channel.
-Three representative signal distributions with resonance masses of 500, 1000, and 2000\GeV are also shown.
-The production cross section of \ppHH is set to 100\unit{pb} and the SM branching fractions for \HHbbZZ and \zzqqllvv are applied for sequential decays of the \PH and \PZ bosons.
-For the \HY signals, the analysis procedure is nearly identical, with the only difference being the use of a different BDT in the fully resolved SRs.
+Three representative signal distributions, corresponding to resonance masses of $\mXres=700$, 1000, and 2000\GeV (all with $\mYres=125\GeV$), are also displayed.
+For each mass hypothesis, the \ppHY production cross section is normalized to its respective observed upper limit.
+The SM branching fractions for \zzqqllvv are applied for sequential decays of the \PZ bosons.

+For the \HH signals, the analysis procedure is nearly identical, with the only difference being the use of a different BDT in the fully resolved SRs.
 In addition, the branching fractions for all SM particles, namely the \PH and \PZ bosons, are set to their respective SM values.

 Because of the negative weights in the NLO MC samples---which arise from the cancellation of infrared divergences in the matrix element calculation---and the limited number of MC events, the histogram binning is chosen such that all SM processes, particularly the dominant DY background, yield positive event counts in each bin.
-The histograms of the SM processes in these figures are normalized according to a fit to data (referred to as ``post-fit'') under the hypothesis that there is no BSM signal, while the BSM signal histograms are pre-fit.
+The histograms of the SM processes in these figures are normalized according to a fit to data (referred to as ``postfit'') under the hypothesis that there is no BSM signal.